 Undergraduate mid-term grades will be posted on-line for students to view via Banner.
-Mid-term grades indicate a student's status at mid-semester only and do not indicate the final performance outcome of a obtain a passing average in the course.
+Mid-term grades indicate a student's status at mid-semester only and do not indicate the final performance outcome of a student.

-Any student earning a non-passing grade of "D" or "F" on an exam or assignment will be required to participate in mandatory tutoring sessions offered by the course instructor(s) until such a time that they
+Any student earning a non-passing grade of "D" or "F" on an exam or assignment will be required to participate in mandatory tutoring sessions offered by the course instructor(s) until such a time